 The shoulder is a ball-and-socket joint made up of the:

-- Cartilage - smooth, flexible tissue that protects and covers the ends of your bones at a joint and enables them to glide over each other without friction
+- Articular cartilage, smooth, flexible tissue that protects and covers the ends of your bones at a joint and enables them to glide over each other without friction

 - Muscles and tendons